pmitev/UPPMAX-Singularity-workshop/docs/goods_bads.md

 ### Package installation - apt, yum, etc...

-Even if you use `--sandbox` you might find that some commands does not behave the same way as when executed by the common routines `sudo build...`.
-Some of this problems are related to the shell interpreter which might be `sh` or `bash`...
+Even if you use `--sandbox` you might find that some commands do not behave the same way as when executed by the common routines `sudo build...`.
+Some of these problems are related to the shell interpreter which might be `sh` or `bash`...

 !!! warning
     This nice file fetching trick will work interactively when you test but it will fail during the build